hamishivi/tess-2/README.md

 ## Acknowledgements

-We note this codebase is based off and is very indebted to [the original TESS codebase](https://github.com/allenai/tess-diffusion).
+This codebase is based off and is very indebted to [the original TESS codebase](https://github.com/allenai/tess-diffusion).